-Part of the purpose of this as an example was to demonstrate how to handle several socket connections with PHP by utilizing the stream_select function.
+The primary reason I wrote this was to demonstrate how to handle several socket connections with PHP by utilizing the stream_select function.

-I decided to implement this using a dedicated class that accepts socket resources and monitors the using stream_select.
-Classes that wish to make use of the monitoring implement the ISelectable interface
+I decided to implement this using a dedicated class that accepts socket resources and monitors them using stream_select.
+Classes that wish to make use of the monitoring implement the ISelectable interface.

 Each socket you want to monitor is added to the selector class by calling the addStream method.
 Doing the actual monitoring involves calling the select method in a loop within your script.
 Each time this method is called it will assemble the lists of sockets to monitor and call the stream_select function.

 Stream select monitors sockets for three possible conditions:

 - Read availability

 Read availability means that the socket has data available and a call to